Eric Schmidt: Google

 Google founders Larry Page and Sergey Brin interviewed Schmidt.
 Impressed by him, they recruited Schmidt to run their company in 2001 under the guidance of venture capitalists John Doerr and Michael Moritz.

 In March 2001, Schmidt joined Google's board of directors as chair, and became the company's CEO in August 2001.
 At Google, Schmidt shared responsibility for Google's daily operations with founders Page and Brin.
 Prior to the Google initial public offering, Schmidt had responsibilities typically assigned to the CEO of a public company and focused on the management of the vice presidents and the sales organization.
 According to Google, Schmidt's job responsibilities included "building the corporate infrastructure needed to maintain Google's rapid growth as a company and on ensuring that quality remains high while the product development cycle times are kept to a minimum."

 Upon being hired at Google, Eric Schmidt was paid a salary of $250,000 and an annual performance bonus.
 He was granted 14,331,703 shares of Class B common stock at $0.30 per share and 426,892 shares of Series C preferred stock at purchase price of $2.34.

 In 2004, Schmidt and the Google founders agreed to a base salary of US$1 (which continued through 2010) with other compensation of $557,465 in 2006, $508,763 in 2008, and $243,661 in 2009.
 He did not receive any additional stock or options in 2009 or 2010.

 Most of his compensation was for "personal security" and charters of private aircraft.

 In 2007, PC World ranked Schmidt as the first on its list of the 50 most important people on the Web, along with Google co-founders Page and Brin.

-Schmidt is one of a few people who became billionaires (in United States dollars) based on stock options received as employees in corporations of which they were neither the founders nor relatives of the founders, such as Meg Whitman.

 In its 2011 'World's Billionaires' list, Forbes ranked Schmidt as the 136th-richest person in the world, with an estimated wealth of $7 billion.

 On January 20, 2011, Google announced that Schmidt would step down as the CEO of Google but would take new title as executive chairman of the company and act as an adviser to co-founders Page and Brin.
 Google gave him a $100 million equity award in 2011 when he stepped down as CEO.
 On April 4, 2011, Page replaced Schmidt as the CEO.

 On December 21, 2017, Schmidt announced he would be stepping down as the executive chairman of Alphabet.
 Schmidt stated that "Larry, Sergey, Sundar and I all believe that the time is right in Alphabet's evolution for this transition."

 In February 2020, Schmidt left his post as technical advisor of Alphabet after 19 years with the company.